redcentre/Carbon.Example.Script-csx/README.md

 ## Troubleshooting

-:boom: The donet-script command can unpredictable produce an error like the following example:
+:boom: The donet-script command can unpredictably produce an error like the following example:

 <span style="color:red">System.IO.FileLoadException: Could not load file or assembly 'System.Text.Json, Version=7.0.0.0, Culture=neutral, PublicKeyToken=cc7b13ffcd2ddd51'.
 Could not find or load a specific file.
 (0x80131621)</span>